nslg1604/Minimax/README.md

-   Minimax
+   Maximin

-This is a minimax game to collect maximum scores.
+This is a maximin game to collect maximum scores.
 The game's algorithm works okay, but levels changing and records storing logics not finished yet.